This tool provides educational sizing estimates only. Improper

 Scenario Planner — trip / event check

-Stress-test a specific trip against a chosen month and sky
+Stress-test a specific trip against a chosen month and sky&wind

-— no new data call.
-Add an extra ad-hoc load (e.g. a tent
+an extra ad-hoc load (e.g. a portable air conditioner) and slide

-A/C) and slide the cloud cover from clear to overcast to see
+the cloud cover from clear to overcast or select a calm to strong

 Applied to discharge only; charge correction is complex and